Meet the Board Members

 Denise Balazic – Denise Balazic was appointed by Governor Hickenlooper in 2011 to serve a three-year term on the Board of Parole.
 Ms. Balazic was born and raised in Chicago, Illinois and attended Southern Illinois University graduating with a B.S. in Administration of Justice.
 Ms. Balazic worked for the Missouri Department of Corrections for the majority of her career.
 She has extensive experience as a Probation and Parole Officer, Addiction Counselor and leadership and management trainer.
 Prior to her appointment to the Parole Board, Ms. Balazic worked as a Program Specialist with the National Institute of Corrections providing technical assistance, leadership facilitation and strategic planning sessions for justice-involved organizations throughout the U.S. Ms. Balazic serves as a former parole officer on the Colorado State Board of Parole.

 Joe Morales – Joe Morales, a career law enforcement professional, was appointed by Governor Hickenlooper in 2013 to serve a three-year term on the Board of Parole.
+On September 17, 2015, Mr. Morales was then appointed to serve as the Chairperson for the Board of Parole.
 Mr. Morales served in the Summit County Sheriff’s Office for 24 years, 12 years as the three-term elected Sheriff of Summit County.
 In 2003, at the end of his third term as sheriff, he was appointed by Governor Bill Owens to serve as the Executive Director of the Colorado Department of Public Safety and as his Homeland Security Advisor (HAS).
 Mr. Morales was then recruited by DoS to serve in Afghanistan for the next three years as an Executive Mentor in Kabul at the Ministry of Interior for Security.
 Mr. Morales was also a mentor in the Regional Command West in western Afghanistan.
 The next two and one-half years in Amman Jordan as a Tactical Operations Team Advisor assisting to develop National Security Forces in the region, which was a joint DoD/DoS project.
 Mr. Morales was elected in 1999 as president of the County Sheriffs of Colorado, was appointed in 1999 to the Colorado POST Board by Governor Owens, and served with AG Ken Salazar and AG John Suthers on the POST Board from 1999 to 2007.
 Mr. Morales graduated the FBI LEED Academy, Kennedy School of Government, numerous law enforcement and leadership training programs and has over 28 years of law enforcement service.
 Mr. Morales serves as a former law enforcement officer on the Board of Parole.

 Alfredo Pena – Alfredo Pena was appointed to the Board of Parole by Governor Hickenlooper in 2012.
 Mr. Pena received a B.B.A. in finance from the University of Texas, and attained a Juris Doctorate from the University of Denver College of Law.
 Prior to his appointment to the Parole Board, Mr. Pena established and maintained a private law practice emphasizing civil, criminal, and administrative trial representation before Federal and State courts.
 Mr. Pena has membership in and is President of numerous professional, social, civic, and non-profit organizations.
-Mr. Pena is fluent in Spanish and serves as a citizen member of the Board of Parole.
+Mr. Pena is fluent in Spanish and serves as a citizen member of the Colorado State Board of Parole.